hostoo/hostoo-cache/readme.txt

 * Updated readme.txt.

 = 1.0.2 - March 11 2016 =
-* Added a "Use Network Admin Setting" option for "Enable LiteSpeed Cache".
+* Added a "Use Network Admin Setting" option for "Enable Hostoo Cache".
 For single sites, this choice will default to enabled.
 * Added enable/disable all buttons for network admin.
-This controls the setting of all managed sites with "Use Network Admin Setting" selected for "Enable LiteSpeed Cache".
+This controls the setting of all managed sites with "Use Network Admin Setting" selected for "Enable Hostoo Cache".
-* Exclude by Category/Tag are now text areas to avoid slow load times on the LiteSpeed Cache Settings page for sites with a large number of categories/tags.
+* Exclude by Category/Tag are now text areas to avoid slow load times on the Hostoo Cache Settings page for sites with a large number of categories/tags.
-* Added a new line to advanced-cache.php to allow identification as a LiteSpeed Cache file.
+* Added a new line to advanced-cache.php to allow identification as a Hostoo Cache file.
 * Activation/Deactivation are now better handled in multi-site environments.
-* Enable LiteSpeed Cache setting is now a radio button selection instead of a single checkbox.
+* Enable Hostoo Cache setting is now a radio button selection instead of a single checkbox.
 * Can now add '$' to the end of a URL in Exclude URI to perform an exact match.
 * The _lscache_vary cookie will now be deleted upon logout.
 * Fixed a bug in multi-site setups that would cause a "function already defined" error.